uxlfoundation/oneAPI-spec/source/elements/oneART/source/openvkl-spec.rst

    const void * vklMapObserver(VKLObserver observer);

 If this fails, the function returns ``NULL``. ``vklMapObserver`` may fail on observers that are already mapped.
-On success, the application may query the underlying type and the number of elements in the buffer using
+On success, the application may query the underlying type, element size in bytes, and the number of elements in the buffer using

 ::

    VKLDataType vklGetObserverElementType(VKLObserver observer);
+   size_t vklGetObserverElementSize(VKLObserver observer);
    size_t vklGetObserverNumElements(VKLObserver observer);

 On failure, these functions return ``VKL_UNKNOWN`` and ``0``, respectively.
 Possible data types are defined by the volume that provides the observer , as are the semantics of the observation.
 See section ‘Volume types’ for details.